 Becoming a trapper

-Becoming a trapper means more than just capturing animals, it’s a way of developing a unique understand of, and involvement with nature.
+Becoming a trapper means more than just capturing animals, it’s a way of developing a unique understanding of, and involvement with, nature.

 There are more than 250,000 licensed trappers in North America.
 For most, trapping is a way to maintain a wilderness heritage, engage with wildlife, and sometimes supplement their income